leouieda/dotfiles/README.md

 `git subtree add --prefix path_where_repo_goes remote_name branch --squash`

+Now **remember**, separate what you commit to the subtree and to the main repo!
+After than, to push changes back to the subtree:

+`git subtree push --prefix=path_where_repo_goes remote_name branch`

 And to pull changes from a subtree remote:

 `git fetch remote_name branch`

 `git subtree pull --prefix path_where_repo_goes remote_name branch --squash`

 See [this post](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/) for more info.